To flush alcohol from the body, consider drinking more water.

 Fluids perform many important roles throughout the body such as:

 - Regulating body temperature

 - Allowing organs to perform their vital roles

-Hence the guidance of:
+Hence the following guidance:

-- Only drinking one drink per hour
+- Drink one alcoholic drink per hour

 - The amount of alcohol consumed

-- The percentage of alcohol (average beer 4.5, wine 11.6 and spirits 37 percent)
+- The percentage strength of alcohol consumed (average beer 4.5, wine 11.6 and spirits 37 percent)

 - Food consumed